Julie Hafen

 MOM 2 boys ages 2 and 4

 Becoming a pilot was not something I dreamt about as a child because I didn't even know it was a possible career path until I was a senior in high school.
 I didn't come from an aviation background, and I didn't know anything bout being a pilot.
 Add to that the fact that I didn't have perfect vision, I was only 5'1" tall, and I was a girl, the limitations started piling up.
 But even at my young age of 18, those limits did not hold me back.
-I just figured if somebody else had done it, I could to it too.
+I just figured if somebody else had done it, I could do it too.

 My first time in an airplane was the month after I turned 18.
-I had decided I wanted to be a pilot before I'd ever even been on an airplane (welcome to being 18 and thinking I knew everything. haha).
-I began flight training the fall of 2003, graduated with my bachelor's degree in 2006, and then began working on my Certified Flight Instructor (CFI) license.
+I had decided I wanted to be a pilot before I'd ever even been on an airplane (welcome to being 18 and thinking I knew everything. haha). began flight training the fall of 2003, graduated with my bachelor's degree in 2006, and then began working on my Certified Flight Instructor (CFI) license.

 I was terrified of becoming a CFI.
 How was I going to learn all of that information?
 Will I be smart enough?
 Will I be able to handle the plane in an emergency?
 What if my student asks me a question I don't know the answer to?
 I had SO MANY doubts, but I did it anyway.
 And before I knew it, I was teaching others students how to become pilots.